Alidev11/BankingSystem/README.md

 <p id="description">This is a basic Application that manages transactions for an account.</p>

+<h2>Project run</h2>
+* To run the project simply clone this repo and run the BankingSystemDemo class

 <h2>🧐 Features</h2>

 Here're some of the project's best features: